minecraftforum/rules-archive/rules/support/rules.markdown

 * __Do not post forum support questions in this section__

     Forum support questions belong in the Forum Discussion & Information section

+* __Do not thread jack__

+    Thread jacking is not allowed.
+Thread jacking is posting on a topic in an attempt to divert the topic to another user or direction.
+As errors may appear similar, they are usually caused by multiple issues.

 ## Tutorials and FAQs